 |Euro NCAP rating||Adult protection rating||Child protection rating||Safety assistance rating|

 The Hyundai Ioniq Electric gets a lot of safety equipment as standard, while a maximum five-star Euro NCAP crash test rating from 2016 should give you peace of mind, too.
 Hyundai also has a decent reputation for reliability, backed up by a five-year/unlimited-mileage warranty.

 There are no major problems to report when it comes to the reliability of the Ioniq Electric, and that warranty – while not quite as generous as the seven-year deal offered with the Kia Soul EV – will have you covered for the first few years of ownership.

-According to the 2019 Driver Power survey, the Ioniq is one of the top 10 cars to own in the UK: drivers report low running costs and cheap servicing, while the standard safety features are an added bonus.
+According to our sister title Auto Express' 2019 Driver Power survey, the Ioniq is one of the top 10 cars to own in the UK: drivers report low running costs and cheap servicing, while the standard safety features are an added bonus.

 The top-of-the-range Premium SE trim adds blind-spot detection, lane-following assistance and rear cross-traffic alert systems, although Hyundai should be applauded for making the most useful features part of the entry-level Premium package.